Loading

 Answer

 Middle Eastern Food: Detroit has some of the best middle eastern food in the country.
-There are many options, but one of our favorites downtown is Anita's Kitchen.
-If you have a car, venture into the Dearborn neighborhood for the best middle eastern food in the city.
+One of our favorites in Corktown is Supergeil which is more fusion Mediterranean / Eastern European If you have a car, venture into Dearborn for the most authentic middle eastern food.
+Hamido is the absolute best - get the Markouk Shawarma sandwich and thank me later.
 Polish Food: If you are craving pierogis, pop over to Hamtramck, MI.
-Just about 10 minutes from downtown, you can get really good pierogis at Polish Village Cafe.
-Pro tip - it's cash only (although they do have a no fee ATM in the lobby).
-Detroit Style Pizza: it's square, thick and crispy.
-Invented back in the 1940's by using an automotive manufacturing steel pan.
-If you want to try it, check out Elephant and Co in midtown - which also happens to be a great local craft brewery tap house!
-Coney dog: You either love it or you hate it - but it's a Detroit staple worth trying once.
+Hamtramck is a city within Detroit where you can get really good pierogis at Polish Village Cafe.
+Bring cash as it's cash only!
+Detroit Style Pizza: Invented back in the 1940's by using an automotive manufacturing steel pan, it's square and crispy with a light but thick crust.
+We frequent Como's in Ferndale.
+Or check out Grandma Bob's in Corktown or Elephant and Co in Midtown - which also happens to be a great local craft brewery tap house!
+Hot take - Buddy's is overrated so just avoid it...
+Coney Dog: You either love it or you hate it - but it's a Detroit staple worth trying once.
 You can get this at almost any diner, but the most famous ones come from American Coney Island or Lafayette Coney Island.
 They are right next to each other owned by dueling brothers - drama!!